-Climate and weather: Visitors come to the Grand Staircase region year-round, but most come during spring and autumn.
+Climate and weather: Visitors come to the Grand Staircase–Escalante National Monument region year-round, but most come during spring and autumn.
 Since the region is a desert environment, with daytime high temperatures often reaching 95 to 105 degrees Fahrenheit almost daily from June through August, summer is the least favorable time of the year for hikes and visits in the area.

-Spring weather (March through May) can be highly variable, with daytime high temperatures ranging from the 50s to the 70s, and nighttime lows ranging from 20 to 50 degrees.
+Escalante Utah weather in the Spring (March through May) can be highly variable, with daytime high temperatures ranging from the 50s to the 70s, and nighttime lows ranging from 20 to 50 degrees.
 Occasional cold air fronts from the west and northwest can bring cold, windy conditions, rain showers in the lower elevations, and perhaps snow on the higher mesas, particularly in March and April.
 Generally warm, dry weather prevails between storm systems.

 Autumn provides some of the most stable weather of the year.
 Clear, warm, sunny days and cool nights make this one of the most delightful seasons to visit the Grand Staircase-Escalante region.
 Expect daytime highs to range from the 70s and 80s in September to the 40s and 50s by November.
 Overnight lows typically range from 20 to 50 degrees.

-Winter in the region is cold and often windy, and deep snow sometimes covers the ground above 6,000 feet.
+Winter weather in the Escalante Utah region is cold and often windy, and deep snow sometimes covers the ground above 6,000 feet.
 Some high elevation areas may be rendered inaccessible by snow between December and mid-March each year.

-When to visit: The monument is open 24 hours a day year-round.
+When to visit: The The Escalante Canyons National Monument is open 24 hours a day year-round.
 Check visitor center hours and find more travel information on the BLM website.